jbush001/NyuziProcessor/CONTRIBUTING.md

 When a pull request has been accepted, you can sync it to your master branch as described in step 1 above.

+The compiler is a submodule under the tools directory, but nothing in the project directly references anything in that directory, only stuff that has been installed in /usr/local/... (using `make install`) To make changes to the compiler, the easiest thing to do is probably to fork https://github.com/jbush001/NyuziToolchain and clone it into another directory.

 # Testing Changes

-When adding new features, add tests as necessary to the tests/cosimulation directory.
-A README in that directory describes how.
-The 'make test' target will run most tests and automatically report the results, but here are a few other tests to run.
+When adding new features, add tests as necessary to the tests/ directory.
+The 'make test' target will run most tests and automatically report the results, but here are a few other tests to run manually:

 1. Create random cosimulation tests - Randomized tests aren't checked into the tree, but it's easy to create a bunch and run them.
 From tests/cosimulation: